marcsstevenson/Finance.Platform/Finance.Repository.EfCore/ReadMe.md

 To add a new migration:

 1. Open the Package Manager Console
-2. Add-Migration NAME -Project Finance.Repository.EfCore
+2. Add-Migration CustomerApplication -Project Finance.Repository.EfCore

 To update the database: